CopterExpress/clover/docs/en/anticorona_drones.md

 <img src="../assets/anticorona/masks.jpg" title="Master and his apprentice" width=400 class="zoom center">

-But we want not only to detect them but to give him a mask as well, so, we have built this system that can give a mask to person.
+But we want not only to detect such persons but to give them a mask as well, so, we have built this system that can store masks and drop one when needed

 <p align="center">
   <img src="../assets/anticorona/release.jpg" title="Mask release in cad" width=300 class="zoom center">